vmware-tanzu/pinniped/site/content/docs/howto/login.md

    then you have already:
      1. [Installed the Pinniped Supervisor]({{< ref "install-supervisor" >}}) with working ingress.
      1. [Configured a FederationDomain to issue tokens for your downstream clusters]({{< ref "configure-supervisor" >}}).
-     1. Configured an `OIDCIdentityProvider` or an `LDAPIdentityProvider` for the Supervisor as the source of your user's identities.
+     1. Configured an `OIDCIdentityProvider`, `LDAPIdentityProvider`, or `ActiveDirectoryIdentityProvider` for the Supervisor as the source of your user's identities.
         Various examples of configuring these resources can be found in these guides.
 1. In each cluster for which you would like to use Pinniped for authentication, you have [installed the Concierge]({{< ref "install-concierge" >}}).
 1. In each cluster's Concierge, you have configured an authenticator.
 For example, if you are using the Pinniped Supervisor,